+44 (0)20 7353 2484 clerks@falcon-chambers.com

 Cecily practises all aspects of property law, including both residential and commercial landlord and tenant law and real property.
 She likes difficult legal problems.

-Cecily has a particular interest in mortgage law, in particular the more difficult mortgage possessions.
-With her colleague, Stephanie Tozer KC, she authored a new book, Mortgage Receivership: Law and Practice (Wildy, Simmonds and Hill Publishing, October 2018).
-Cecily also has extensive experience in Landlord and Tenant Act 1954 lease renewals including opposition, complicated forfeiture claims, in property cases with issues as to trust or company ownership, in Party Wall etc Act 1996 work, and, with Stephen Jourdan KC, on property issues arising out of the sanctioning of individuals.
+Cecily has extensive experience in: Landlord and Tenant Act 1954 lease renewals including difficult opposed lease renewals; in complicated forfeiture claims; in property cases with issues as to trust or company ownership; in Party Wall etc Act 1996 work, on which she often gives seminars for the Faculty of Party Wall Surveyors and for the Pyramus and Thisbe Club; and, with Stephen Jourdan KC, on property issues arising out of the sanctioning of individuals (for example under the Russian sanctions regime).

 Current and recent work includes: